 Sergey giggled, and Cedric knew that he did not hold on to any grudges.

 During all this time, Sergey was hovering just a little bit above the ground.
-In contrast to his big, awkward looking body, he had one long fine fin, going all along either side of him and around his pointy back.
-It was elegantly waving, constantly, and he moved gently and effortlessly in all directions.
+In contrast to his big, awkward looking body, he had one long delicate fin, going all along either side of him and around his pointy back.
+It was elegantly waving, consistently, and he moved gently and effortlessly in all directions.

 Cedric was fascinated.

 …“Hey Serj, what is this?” pointing at the fin with one of his front tentacles.
-Sergey, liking to be the centre of attention, explained:
+Sergey, enjoying to be the centre of attention, explained:

 …“This is one of my modalities of motion.”
 He likes showing off.

 …“Using them, I can move my body around, dear Cedric.”

 …“Looks great, the way you do it.
 I wish I could.”

 When Sergey noticed how disappointed Cedric was, he wished, he would have used some kinder words.
 He added: